paulo-silva/bank_accouting/README.md

 $ docker-compose up -d
 ```

-The command above will setup a PostgreSQL image, will install the project dependencies and will start the Phoenix server.
+The command above will set up a PostgreSQL image, will install the project dependencies and will start the Phoenix server.

 ### Manual Installation